Jesse Dunbar

-At first the Kingston Mob allowed Jesse Dunbar to walk alongside the ox-cart in shame (as the procession was apparently being kept under control by a Captain Wait Wadsworth).
+At first, the Kingston Mob allowed Jesse Dunbar to walk alongside the ox-cart in shame (as the procession was apparently under control by a Captain Wait Wadsworth).
 But this brief period of merciful treatment was cut short when many boys - "collected in great numbers" according to Justin Winsor - among the mob started dancing around Jesse Dunbar for the purpose of mocking him.
 It is not known whether it was an accident or not, but any case, Jesse Dunbar started tripping some of the children's feet up with his own as they danced around him.
 The Kingston Mob was so outraged by the incident with the children that they forced him back into the belly of ox carcass with renewed violence.
 After 4 miles the Kingston mob handed Jesse Dunbar and the ox over to a mob in Duxborough, Massachusetts.

 The Duxborough (also spelled Duxbury) mob started beating him in the face with the ox's tripe.
 Two sources mention the mob "endeavoring to cover his entire person in it [the inards of the ox carcass]."
 Jesse Dunbar almost asphyxiated from all the crowd forcing tripe into his face - "to the endangerment of his life."
 As he was choking on the tripe, they threw some dirt on him.
 After some other abuses at the Duxborough mob, the tormentors carried Jesse Dunbar to Mr. Thomas's house and tipped him out in front of the door.
 The sum of money that the Duxborough mob took from him is unknown.
 According to the Rivington Gazette, the story of his torture ends with the Duxborough mob making "him pay another sum of money, and he not taking the beef, they flung it in the road and quitted him."

 Somehow Jesse Dunbar survived this incident, and may well have gone on living in Plymouth County next to the neighbors who had stolen his property and his dignity.
-According to his tombstone, located at the Alden or Great Woods Graveyard in Bridgewater, Plymouth County, Massachusetts, Dunbar died on April 9, 1816 at the age of 73.
+According to his tombstone, located at the Alden or Great Woods Graveyard in Bridgewater, Plymouth County, Massachusetts, Dunbar died on April 9, 1816, at the age of 73.
 His epitaph reads: